Territorial authorities of New Zealand

+The territorial authorities of New Zealand are the country's municipal local government entities, existing alongside the country's regional councils.
+There are 67 such authorities, including 12 city councils, 53 district councils and 2 sui generis councils (Auckland Council and Chatham Islands Council).
+Five territorial authorities (Note: Auckland Council, Gisborne District Council, Tasman District Council, Nelson City Council, and Marlborough District Council.) also have the powers of regional councils, and these are called unitary authorities.

+Territorial authorities are not subservient to regional councils, and several of them have jurisdictions overlapping multiple regional council areas.
+Territorial authorities are responsible for the administration of local matters and resources.
+These include roads, building consents, water supply and sanitation, amongst other responsibilities.
+Non-unitary territorial authorities are not responsible for broader regional environmental management or public transport, as those are the responsibilities of the regional councils.

 History

 In 1840 the Colonial Office was given the authority to divide New Zealand into counties, hundreds, towns, townships, and parishes.
 These divisions were to be of set sizes (similar to North American divisions, many of which are rectangular in shape) but this was rarely implemented.

 1989 local government reforms

 For many decades until the local government reforms of 1989, a borough with more than 20,000 people could be proclaimed a city.
 The boundaries of councils tended to follow the edge of the built-up area, so little distinction was made between the urban area and the local government area.

 New Zealand's local government structural arrangements were significantly reformed by the Local Government Commission in 1989 when approximately 700 councils and special purpose bodies were amalgamated to create 87 new local authorities.
 Regional councils were reduced in number from 20 to 13, territorial authorities (city/district councils) from 200 to 75, and special purpose bodies from over 400 to 7.
 The new district and city councils were generally much larger and most covered substantial areas of both urban and rural land.
 Many places that once had a city council were now being administered by a district council.

 As a result, the term "city" began to take on two meanings.

 City also came to be used in a less formal sense to describe major urban areas independent of local body boundaries.
 This informal usage is jealously guarded.
 Gisborne, for example, adamantly described itself as the first city in the world to see the new millennium.
 Gisborne is administered by a district council, but its status as a city is not generally disputed.

 Under current law, an urban area has to be at least 50,000 residents before it can be officially proclaimed as a city.